 A series of sessions creates continuity and connection in the personal process.
 Insights gained in one session make the path for the explorations in the next.

 If exploring pleasure and achieving higher erotic states is your goal, then body-mapping of sensations and mindful receiving of pleasure can help.

 There is a vast menu of offerings in this practice: from realizing personal boundaries to recognizing true consent, from simple sensations to the highest levels of pleasure, from discovering your grounded power to embodying divine presence.
 A longer series of sessions offers a great chance for a deeper journey.

 I would recommend a set of 5 sessions for a firm foundation for trauma work.

 Visit here to see regular or discounted rates (on prepaid packages of 3 or 5 sessions).

 Trauma and Touch

-Touch is a powerful path to release trauma, memories, and to gain a positive relationship with one’s body.
-My expertise in psychotherapy enables me to facilitate the emotional release that may arise during this transformative work.
+Touch is a powerful path to releasing trauma, memories, and to gain a positive relationship with one’s body.
+My expertise in trauma-focused bodywork enables me to facilitate the emotional release that may arise during this transformative work.